The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Construction of the thick-thin decomposition

 Let $\Gamma$ be the resolution graph of the above resolution.
 A vertex of $\Gamma$ is called a \emph{node} if it has valency $\ge 3$ or represents a curve of genus $>0$ or represents an \L-curve.
 If a node represents an \L-curve it is called an \L-node, otherwise a \T-node.
 By the previous paragraph, \L-nodes cannot be adjacent to each other.

-The components of the result of removing the \L--nodes and adjacent edges from $\Gamma$ are called the \emph{Tjurina components} of $\Gamma$ (following \cite[Definition III.3.1]{spivakovsky}), so \T--nodes are precisely the nodes of $\Gamma$ that are in Tjurina components.
+The subgraphs of $\Gamma$ resulting by removing the \L-nodes and adjacent edges from $\Gamma$ are called the \emph{Tjurina components} of $\Gamma$ (following \cite[Definition III.3.1]{spivakovsky}), so \T-nodes are precisely the nodes of $\Gamma$ that are in Tjurina components.

 A \emph{string} is a connected subgraph of $\Gamma$ containing no nodes.
 A \emph{bamboo} is a string ending in a vertex of valence $1$.

 For each exceptional curve $E_\nu$ in $E$ let $N(E_\nu)$ be a small closed tubular neighborhood.
 For any subgraph $\Gamma'$ of $\Gamma$ define (see Fig.~\ref{fig:N}):